HaniRauf/Hani-Bint-E-Rauf/README.md

 <h1 align="left">Hey 👋 What's up?</h1>

 <p align="left">
-I'm <strong>Hani</strong>, currently pursuing a <strong>Master's in Data Science</strong> with a keen interest in real-world applications of Web Scraping, Social Network Analysis, Data Analytics, and Machine Learning.
-I enjoy solving problems using Python, building smart systems, and constantly learning new tools and technologies.
+I'm <strong>Hani</strong>, currently pursuing a <strong>Master's in Data Science</strong> with a strong focus on data cleaning, analysis, visualization (2D & 3D), and applying machine learning models to uncover insights.
+I enjoy working with real-world datasets and continuously learning new tools and techniques in Python.
 </p>

 ---